This post may contain affiliate links. Please read our disclosure policy.

 the ingredients needed to make pecan chocolate chip cookies on a brown table labeled.

-If you have any ingredients leftover from this cowboy cookie recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch cowboy cookies recipe, check out our Leftover Ingredients Recipe Finder.

-• Butter: I use softened, salted butter rather than margarine for the best flavor and texture.
+• Butter: Use softened salted butter for the best flavor and texture.

-• Egg: Use one whole egg plus an extra yolk for added richness and structure.
-Be sure to save the egg white and use it in one of our many egg white recipes like a mini Texas Sheet Cake, Two Vanilla Cupcakes, or a small White Cake.
+• Egg: This recipe uses one whole egg plus an extra yolk for richness and structure.
+Save the egg white for another egg white recipe like mini Texas Sheet Cake, Two Vanilla Cupcakes, or a small White Cake.

-• Baking powder and baking soda: These leavening agents give the cookies the perfect lift, making them fluffy and delicious.
+• Baking Powder and Baking Soda: These leavening agents ensure the cookies have the perfect lift and texture.

-• Chocolate chips: While semi-sweet chocolate chips are my go-to, you’re welcome to switch things up with dark chocolate, white chocolate, or even butterscotch chips.
-Use any extra chocolate chips in a Chocolate Chip Muffin or in a Deep Dish Chocolate Chip Cookie.
+• Chocolate Chips: Semi-sweet chocolate chips are a classic choice, but feel free to use dark chocolate, white chocolate, or butterscotch chips.
+Leftovers?
+Try them in a Chocolate Chip Muffin or a Deep Dish Chocolate Chip Cookie.

-• Oats: For the best texture, use old-fashioned rolled oats.
+• Oats: For the best texture, stick with old-fashioned rolled oats.

 RELATED: 15 Dessert Recipes For One